dangazineu/tako/docs/designs/exec-workflow-engine.md

       - id: get_version
         if: .inputs.version-bump != "none"
         run: ./scripts/get-version.sh --bump {{ .inputs.version-bump }}
+        # This new key indicates the engine should not wait for completion.
+        long_running: false
         # This step's output is explicitly associated with the 'tako-lib' artifact.
         produces:
           artifact: tako-lib